elastic/kibana/x-pack/test/security_solution_api_integration/README.md

  describe('@serverless @ess create_rules', () => { ==> tests in this suite will run in both Ess and Serverless
    describe('creating rules', () => {});

-   describe('@skipInServerless missing timestamps', () => {}); ==> tests in this suite will be excluded in Serverless
+  // This test is skipped due to flakiness in serverless environments: https://github.com/elastic/kibana/issues/497777 describe('@skipInServerless missing timestamps', () => {}); ==> tests in this suite will be excluded in Serverless

  ```